BryantLiang/DH110/Assignment 1/README.md

 ## Website 1: [RecycleByCity](https://www.recyclebycity.com)
 <p align="center"> ![Image of RecycleByCity website](https://user-images.githubusercontent.com/79380837/193913174-b9588323-7d83-4cc6-a4c9-2f6b441a3671.png) <p>

-Recycle By City is a website that serves as a guide for sorting waste into different bins and allows users to filter by specific cities in the US.
+Recycle By City aims to reduce the amount of recyclables that end up in landfills, as those materials could be used to benefit our communities.
+To do this, Recycle By City consists of a recycling guide that can be filtered by city, that assists users in identifying which waste goes into which bins.

 ### Initial Overall Evaluation